BU-ISCIII/BU-ISCIII/docs/nf-core-hackathon-setup-guide.md

 3. Make WS2 and docker desktop to work together.

 - Open Docker Desktop on Windows.
-- Go to Settings → Resources → WSL Integration.
+- Go to Settings → Resources → WSL2 Integration.
 - You’ll see a list of your installed WSL2 distros (like Ubuntu, Ubuntu-18.04, etc).
 - 👉 Turn ON integration for the distro you're using (probably Ubuntu).
 - Click "Apply & Restart" at the bottom.